-This is the disk file in a packet bulletin board system (PBBS) that is responsible for directing the autoforwarding operation.
+This is the configuration, sometimes a text-file, in a packet bulletin board system (PBBS) that is responsible for directing the autoforwarding operation.
 By making entries in this file, the PBBS sysop may select what packet paths are used to each PBBS that is forwarded to, when each operation is performed and what traffic is sent during each sequence of the forwarding operation.
 See also autoforward.

 The transferring of messages between BBSs.

 A channel or frequency used exclusively for transferring messages between BBSs.

 Fully Qualified Domain Name is the combination of the complete IP hostname and complete IP domain name to designate a unique IP address.
 For example ve2dm.ampr.org.
 The period at the end is essential to the FQDN as it indicates that is the end of the address.

 FRame ACKnowledge delay.
 This is the time after a packet is transmitted by a TNC before the TNC decides that a frame acknowledgement is not going to occur.
 At that point the TNC performs backoff (waits a random time) and retries the frame transmission.

 A single block of data along with necessary addresses and control bytes that can comprise a packet.
 A packet may contain from 1 to 7 frames sent together.